 COVID-19 has certainly disrupted life in our country, our world, and our local communities.
-Whether the disruption has been the disease itself, the isolation, the economic impact, or even just the anxiety caused by great change, we are continuing to feel its impact as individuals and as a society.
+Whether the disruption has been the disease itself, the isolation, the economic impact, or even just the anxiety caused by great change, we are continuing to feel its impact.

 You can find all the details on the Gatherings tab on our homepage, but below is the general information.

-You can connect on Facebook live here: facebook.com/newbergnaz.
+You can worship via the livestream on Facebook live here: facebook.com/newbergnaz.

 And on our Youtube channel here: live.newbergnaz.org

-Before worship on Sundays, we have a fellowship time with no agenda that gathers on Zoom at 10am.
+Before worship on Sundays, we have a fellowship time that gathers on Zoom at 10am.
 If you’d like to be a part of that fellowship time and receive the link, email us at firstname.lastname@example.org.

-We have multiple small groups, some which remotely meet on Zoom, and some which gather in person, outdoors with distancing and face coverings.
+We have multiple small groups, some which remotely meet on Zoom, and some which gather in person, in our sanctuary with distancing and face coverings required.
 If you'd like more information about the groups, check out the Gatherings tab, or email email@example.com.

 Our current office hours are drop-in, from 9am-11am on Tuesdays, Wednesdays, and Thursdays, or another time by appointment.
 Please wear a face covering when you come inside the building.

 And as always, if you need assistance, prayer, support of any kind, or just have some questions, please contact me or the office by emailing us or calling us on the phone.